fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHub.md

 ## EXAMPLES

-### Example 1
+### Example 1: Update a specific Event Hub
 ```
-PS C:\> Set-AzureRmEventHub -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -EventHubName MyEventHubName -EventHubObj MyCreatedEventHub -messageRetentionInDays 4 -partitionCount 2
+PS C:\> Set-AzureRmEventHub -ResourceGroupName "MyResourceGroupName" -NamespaceName "MyNamespaceName" -EventHubName "MyEventHubName" -EventHubObj "MyCreatedEventHub" -messageRetentionInDays 4 -partitionCount 2
 ```

-Updates the Event Hub `MyEventHubName` represented by the `MyCreatedEventHub` object, setting the message retention period to 4 days, and the number of partitions to 2.
+This command updates the Event Hub named MyEventHubName represented by the MyCreatedEventHub object, sets the message retention period to 4 days, and the number of partitions to 2.

 ## PARAMETERS